3 Critical stages in the student journey (Gen-Z Edition)

 Generation Z, the cohort born between the mid-1990s and early 2010s, has unique characteristics and preferences that shape their student experience.
 To gain a comprehensive understanding of their journey, let’s explore three main stages:

-1. Pre-enrollment/recruitment
+1. Pre-enrolment/recruitment

 2. In-class experience

-3. Post-graduation/job market transition.
+3. Post-graduation/job market transition

 Gen-Z students approach the college selection process quite differently compared to previous generations.
 They tend to make decisions quickly, with a significant percentage (47%) choosing a college within three months or less.
 If you compare it with other generations, that's 12 percentage points higher.
-Key insights into their pre-enrollment experience include:

 41% of Gen-Z students are primarily motivated to return to college for career advancement opportunities.
 While only 22% go solely for raising their earning potential.
 This indicates their desire for practical and applicable skills.